mambax7/wfchannel/README.md

-#Weblog
+#WF-Channel
 [![Software License](https://img.shields.io/badge/license-GPL-brightgreen.svg?style=flat)](LICENSE)

-WF-Channel is a module to display Misc pages on your website.
+WF-Channel is a XOOPS module to display Misc pages on your website.
 This module is not a replacement for a content module, though it could be easily used as such if required.

 WF-Channel can also display a 'Link to Us' and 'Refer' pages.